FabioDalCol/man_xv6/README.md

 ## man

-Like in the orginal version manpages are organized in 8 section as follows:
+Like in the original version man pages are organized in 8 section as follows:

 | Section | Type |
 | ------ | ------ |